lamnhan066/app_review_helper/README.md

     /// this value use plugin `satisfied_version` to compare.
     noRequestVersions: ['<=1.0.0', '3.0.0', '>4.0.0'],

+    /// Control which versions allow reminding if `keepRemind` is false
+    remindedVersions: ['2.0.0', '3.0.0'],

     /// If true, it'll keep asking for the review on each new version (and satisfy with all the above conditions).
     /// If false, it only requests for the first time the conditions are satisfied.
     keepRemind: true,